KTheodaly/VueExplore/README.md

 * Modifiers for events can specify how the application listens for events, such as only allowing a user to double their age once
 * User interactions, the application takes a user input
 * Modifiers for user interactions can be chained, for example to enter a favorite quote, the user must click alt + enter, which is useful functionality if you were firing code off whenever a user filled a form field and clicked tab or something like that.
 Any type of event/function based on a specific user action.
 * Two way data binding updates the dom in real time, when you enter a nickname, you see it rendered right away
+* Adding computed properties allows you to rerun a specific method, more efficient than rerunning all methods, which we can see with the score updating when the rating is increased while the other inputs remain unchanged.

 ## Future Development